 Flaked coconut, optional

-In the bowl of a stand-up mixer add the eggs, oil, apple sauce, sugars, pineapple and coconut extract.
+In the bowl of a stand-up mixer add the eggs, oil, apple sauce, sugars, pineapple, and coconut extract.
 Beat together.
 Then add the flour slowly until incorporated.
-Remove the bowl from the mixer and stir in the carrots and the nuts.
+Remove the bowl from the mixer and stir in the carrots and nuts.

 Line a muffin tin with paper liners and pour the batter into each filling about 3/4 full.
 Bake for 15-20 min. until they bounce back when lightly touched.
 Let cupcakes cool completely.